-As mentioned in the PLU Being part of a community, he goes to the diner and pays for and receives scale plastic coins.
-He can get confused when presented with too many at any one time so we are working on consolidating 1c, 2c, 5c and €5, €10, €20.
+As mentioned in the PLU Being part of a community, he goes to the diner and pays for and receives change independently.

+Ciarán is currently matching coins and notes using to-scale pictorial representations of notes and to scale plastic coins.
+He can get confused when presented with too many at any one time so we are working on consolidating 1c, 2c, 5c and $\leq 5$ , $\leq 10$ , $\leq 20$ .
 He is also matching picture to picture but needs verbal prompting at times.
 We also use task boxes to match real coins.